 Lancaster, Ohio has a population of around 40,000, has a cute, walkable downtown area, nice parks, its own collection of local restaurants and a decent sized mall.
 So, something for everyone!

-13 Things to do in Lancaster, Ohio with Kids:
+Fun Things to do with Kids in Lancaster, Ohio:

 We LOVE Art and Clay on Main!
 This is a must-do stop in Lancaster, whether you have time to stay and paint, or you just need to stop in for a smoothie or a cup of coffee at the Square 7 Coffee Shop inside.